christianvuerings/jquery-lifestream/README.md

     create user calcentral_test with password 'secret';
     grant all privileges on database calcentral_test to calcentral_test;
     ```

+    **Note**: At this point, exit out of postgres.
+To do this, type "\q" and then press ENTER.

 1. Fork this repository, then: